U.S. Paratroopers conduct sling load training in Poland

-U.S. Paratroopers assigned to 3rd Brigade Combat Team, 82nd Airborne Division conduct sling load training in Zamość, Poland, March 18.
-The 82nd Airborne Division is currently deployed to southeastern Poland to enhance their readiness as they work with their Polish Allies to strengthen the NATO Alliance along its eastern flank
+U.S. Paratroopers assigned to 3rd Brigade Combat Team, 82nd Airborne Division, conduct sling load training in Zamość, Poland, March 18, 2022.
+The focus of the 82nd Airborne Division's mission is to assure our Allies by providing a host of unique capabilities and conducting a wide range of missions that are scalable and tailorable to mission requirements.
+The 82nd Airborne Division is currently deployed to Poland to enhance its readiness to help strengthen the overall

 |Date Taken: